iifl-logo

 Market Risk

-In addition to the above-mentioned Pillar-I risks, the Bank also monitors the following second order or derived risks (Pillar II Risks) using specialised methodologies.
-The Bank has onboarded specialised personnel for monitoring the same and a comprehensive analysis is undertaken under its Internal Capital Adequacy and Assessment Process (ICAAP).
+In addition to the above-mentioned Pillar-I risks, the Bank also monitors the following second order or derived risks (Pillar II Risks) using specialized methodologies.
+A comprehensive analysis is undertaken under its Internal Capital Adequacy and Assessment Process (ICAAP).

 Liquidity Risk